pedroschimit/SIR-SM/README.md

 ## The input variables are:

-**SIDE**: size of the square lattice side.
+**SIDE**: the size of the square lattice side.

 **ITER**: number of iterations to run the model.

-**C** and **r**: neighborhood variables as described in the original paper Schimit and Monteiro, 2009.
+**C** and **r**: neighbourhood variables as described in the original paper Schimit and Monteiro, 2009.
 C is the number of connections per cell and r is the maximum radius for these connections.

 **K**: parameter related to disease infectivity.